 “I think there is the potential for DAOs to be radically more open and digitally native than conventional organizations.
 They are closer to digital democracies than companies.
 They are truly global, can tap into massively international markets, are talent-based and are implicitly crypto-centric (which conventional organizations most certainly aren’t).”

-Mentioning to OKX Insights that distributed ownership and power was key among DAOs’ advantages, Spencer Graham, a core contributor at infrastructure provider DAOhaus, elaborated:
+Mentioning to OKX Insights that distributed ownership and power were key among DAOs’ advantages, Spencer Graham, a core contributor at infrastructure provider DAOhaus, elaborated:

 “A few high-level benefits of distributed ownership and power are: more equitable distribution of power, better information gathering and processing capability, decisions reflect the preferences of the entire community, and the right leadership can emerge from anywhere.
 But it also means that there’s less trust required among members, so DAOs can attract top talent because they offer much greater autonomy and flexibility, and it is also much easier for new contributors to start adding value quickly.”